23verse/pier/README.md

-# *The source codes behind the PiER*
+# The source codes behind the PiER

 ## @ Introduction
 > The [PiER](http://www.genetictargets.com) is web-based facilities that support ab initio and real-time genetic target prioritisation through integrative use of human disease genetics, functional genomics and protein interactions.
 By design, the PiER features two facilities: elementary and combinatory.
-The elementary facility is designed to perform specific tasks, including three online tools: eV2CG, utilising functional genomics to link disease-associated variants (particularly at the non-coding genome) to core genes likely responsible for genetic associations; eCG2PG, using knowledge of protein interactions to ‘network’ core genes and additional peripheral genes, producing a ranked list of core and peripheral genes; and eCrosstalk, exploiting the information of pathway-derived interactions to identify highly-ranked genes mediating the crosstalk between molecular pathways.
+The elementary facility is designed to perform specific tasks, including three online tools: `eV2CG`, utilising functional genomics to link disease-associated variants (particularly at the non-coding genome) to core genes likely responsible for genetic associations; `eCG2PG`, using knowledge of protein interactions to ‘network’ core genes and additional peripheral genes, producing a ranked list of core and peripheral genes; and `eCrosstalk`, exploiting the information of pathway-derived interactions to identify highly-ranked genes mediating the crosstalk between molecular pathways.
 Each of elementary tasks giving results is sequentially piped to the next one.
-By chaining together elementary tasks, the combinatory facility automates genetics-led and network-based integrative prioritisation for genetic targets at the gene level (cTGene) and at the crosstalk level (cTCrosstalk).
+By chaining together elementary tasks, the combinatory facility automates genetics-led and network-based integrative prioritisation for genetic targets at the gene level (`cTGene`) and at the crosstalk level (`cTCrosstalk`).
+A tutorial-like booklet, made available [here](http://www.genetictargets.com/PiERbooklet/index.html), describes step-by-step instructions on how to use.

 ## @ Development
 > Developed using a next-generation Perl web framework [Mojolicious](https://www.mojolicious.org) and [Bootstrap](https://getbootstrap.com), supporting the mobile-first and responsive webserver in all major platform browsers.